Keep Working: Resources for Working from Anywhere

 INDIVIDUAL FILE STORAGE

 OneDrive provides online storage linked directly from your account within the Office365 faculty and staff email system.
 You can copy files to online storage and also use a sync tool to work across devices.
 This is the recommended solution for storing your work files that are individual use or that you may want to share with others via link on a case-by-case basis.
-(However, if you already use a Home (H:) drive and need to reach if from off campus, instructions are here.)
+GSU Dropbox accounts are also available to faculty, staff and student employees on request.

 DEPARTMENTAL FILE STORAGE